 Pro tip: They have happy hour everyday from 3 - 6 pm, which gets you $1 off any drink and $3 select appetizers.
 Tuesdays are especially happy here too, where you can $3 Casa Margaritas or draft beers, and $2 off the premium margaritas!

 Date night is not a problem in Traverse City, with tons of award winning establishments, many at a very reasonable price.
-Check out our faves!
+Check out our favourite Traverse City Restaurants!

 Ahh, the infamous Red Ginger!
 Growing up, this was the spot Briana always asked her grandpa to take her for her birthday.
 What better way to celebrate than sushi?
 Red Ginger is an upscale Asian fusion restaurant, serving sushi and more.
-It’s one of the hottest restaurants in town, and has been pretty much since they opened in 2007.
+It’s one of the best Traverse City restaurants, and has been pretty much since they opened in 2007.
 You might have noticed by the way we’ve been describing it, this place is a little pricey.
-It’s worth the price tag for their delightful food, exceptional service and chic ambiance.
+It's worth the price tag for their delightful food, exceptional service and chic ambiance.

 Pro Tip: Definitely make a reservation.
 You pretty much should anytime you want to eat here in the dining room.
 Another thing that’s worth mentioning, these guys have a great happy hour, every day in the lounge from 3 - 6 pm.
 This is a great spot to check out during Traverse City restaurant week.
 Lastly, there is a business casual/elegant dress code for eating in the dining room, but you’re welcome to dine in the lounge or bar area if you’re wearing casual clothes.